dennisarmana/kanbanmd/kanban.md

 ## Todo

-- [ ] Improve file synchronization mechanism (currently only download, not real-time sync)
-- [ ] Add auto-save functionality for continuous updates to markdown.
-Does this work with github?
-What's the best strategy to keep the kanban up to date?
-- [ ] Create version history and undo/redo capability
-- [ ] Add column customization (color, width, order)
-- [ ] Write unit tests for core functionality
 - [ ] Create documentation for deployment and usage
 - [ ] Optimize performance for larger Kanban boards
 - [ ] Add user settings and preferences